mitty4/mitty4/README.md

 ### 🛠️ More Projects We Should Discuss
 - - - -
-   - __Microgreens Farming Innovation and E-Commerce Website__ to order/subscribe to microgreen orders grown with my automoated process. (full-stack website)
+   - __Microgreens Farming Innovation, and Accompanying E-Commerce Website__ to order/subscribe to microgreen orders grown with my automoated process. (full-stack website and 3D printed materials)
    - __API Quant Trader__ using the TD Ameritrade API (algorithmic trading before TD Ameritrade became Charles Schwab)
    - __UI Wireframe Mockup__ for a health company idea (ui developer/designer)
    - __GoLang Encryption Tool__ to encrypt/decrypt files from the command line